laurenwillett/nuts-for-ysos/README.md

 In brief:
 The user must provide a spectrum of an accreting YSO in the UV-Optical range.
 Then, nuts-for-ysos fits a model to the YSO consisting of two components:
   1. a plane-parallel slab of hydrogen in local thermodynamic equilibrium (LTE) to represent emission from accretion.
-  2. a non-accreting Class III YSO template spectrum observed with the X-Shooter spectrograph (Manara+ 2013, 2017) NUTS seeks the best-fitting model, and outputs a trace of all the parameters.
-Besides the model parameters themselves, the trace for the stellar luminosity and accretion luminosity are also computed.
+  2. a non-accreting Class III YSO template spectrum observed with the X-Shooter spectrograph (Manara+ 2013, 2017).
+NUTS seeks the best-fitting model, and outputs a trace of all the parameters.
+Besides the model parameters themselves, traces for the stellar luminosity and accretion luminosity are also computed.
 The user can ultimately use the trace to derive the YSO's mass accretion rate using their favorite stellar evolution model (see [insert paper] for example)

 ## packages used:
 - arviz 0.14.0